Blazemeter/taurus/site/dat/docs/JMeter.md

         varname:
           jsonpath: $.jsonpath[0]  # jsonpath expression
           default: NOT_FOUND  # default value to use when jsonpath not found
+          from-variable: JM_VAR # JMeter variable for search
+          concat: false # \
+          scope: all    # - see below
+          match: 4      # /
     - url: http://blazedemo.com/${varname}/${page_title}
       extract-css-jquery:
         extractor2: